mothukuriarpita/Yelp-dataset--Analysis/README.md

     reviews.</li>
   <li>List the business_id, and count of each business's ratings for the businesses that
     are located in the state of TX</li>
+  <li>You would like to find the top 10 zip codes where the most businesses are located.
+To accomplish this, you will emit the following (K,V) pair from mapper (ZipCode, 1).
+Then in the reducer, you will sort by the value and emit the top 10 elements.</li>
+  <li>Find the top ten rated businesses using the average ratings.
+Recall that star
+column in review.csv file represents the rating.</li>
+  <li>Find out the 10 businesses that have received the lowest average ratings.</li>
 </ul>

 <h3><u>Implementation</u></h3>